imtoatb/Projet-Web/README.md

 ## ⚙️ How to Run Locally

 > Requires Python 3 installed on your system.
+Or any other different way to run an http server locally, this is because of the handling of json files in our code.

 ### Step-by-step: